Home baked beetroot chips are easy to make and healthy to snack on. These are vegan and gluten free.

 - If you really love beetroot, then you need to check out for easy roasted pickled beets

-- For a different type of veggie, check out my garlic and soy brussels sprouts
+- For a different type of veggie, check out my Asian brussel sprouts.

 Did you enjoy this baked beet chips recipe?
 Leave me a comment below

 Do you enjoy home baked beetroot chips?
 Or other types of baked chips?
 What are your favourite flavours?
 Tag Plant Based Folk on Instagram #plantbasedfolk

 Delight your taste buds with our other vegan snack recipes.

 Home Baked Beetroot Chips (Healthy Crisps)

 - 2 tablespoon Olive oil (enough to cover beetroot but not soak)

 - Preheat oven to 200C.
 (392F)

 - Cut off leaves (tip: you can set these aside and also bake as crisps if you like)